gemini3d/gemini3d/docs/Readme_mpi.md

 Alternatively,
 [Intel oneAPI](./Windows_intel_oneapi.md)
-provides Intel MPI and Scalapack on Windows.
+provides Intel MPI, Scalapack, and Lapack on Windows.
 Use the oneAPI Command Prompt on Windows.